-Start with 1/4 cup of dried nettle in a quart of water, and after steeping and straining, start with drinking 1/4 cup of the infusion once or twice a day and increase from there if you feel it’s appropriate for you 😉
+Start with 1/4 cup of dried nettle in a quart (4 cups) of water, and after steeping and straining, start with drinking 1/4 cup of nettle infusion once or twice a day and increase from there if you feel it’s appropriate for you 😉

 FAQ’s About Nettle Infusions

-Have a few lingering questions about nettle infusions that you need answered before you give it a try?
+Have a few lingering questions about nettle infusions that you need to be answered before you give it a try?